SwimRun Equipment

 There is quite a lot of SwimRun equipment that you will need to need to think about.
 Some of the gear you will have already, but other things you will need to get.

-Also, we have a guide to swimrun on a budget; you don't have to spend much to get into swimrun - it's NOT an expensive sport!
+Also, we have a guide to swimrun on a budget; you don't have to spend much to get into this exciting and adventurous sport - it's accessible for everyone!

 Here are the things we have learned so far on our journey regarding SwimRun equipment!
 Just click on the green headline above any section below to go straight to our dedicated page on the topic.